 On June 12th, Turkey won an away game against Kazakhstan, Iceland topped the Czech Republic 2-1, and the Netherlands grabbed a satisfying 2-0 victory over Latvia.
 The three fixtures represented the start of the second half of the Euro 2016 qualifying competition, of which each team has now played six of their 10 games.
 With only a few months remaining until we see the final lineup for the 2016 European Championship, now is the perfect time to analyze the current situations in the qualifying groups and assess what certain soccer teams need to do in order to secure Euro qualification.
 We will start with Euro 2016 qualifying group A.

 Group A has proven to be one of the most surprising and unpredictable in the qualifying competition-at least so far.
 When the group was originally announced, most football fans expected the Netherlands to take the top spots without much difficulty.
-After all, the Dutch squad has finished in the top three of the last two World Cups, and
+After all, the Dutch squad has finished in the top three of the last two World Cups, and was the

 The Netherlands national football side had a good year in 2014, which has only made the country's struggles throughout the 2016 European Championship qualifying rounds more confusing.
 After all, this is the team that upset the Spanish defending champions in the World Cup group stage, winning 5-1 in a game that preceded Spain's very early exit from the world soccer tournament.
 This is the squad that nearly beat out Argentina for a spot in the World Cup final, and the team that flattened the Brazilian hosts in the third place consolation match.
 Needless to say, fans were wearing their Netherlands soccer gear proudly in 2014, and for good reason.